Combinatorial and harmonic-analytic methods for integer tilings: Saturating sets

 \item Suppose now that $m=M/p_i$ for some $i\in\{1,2,3\}$.
 Then $\Span(x,x')=\Pi(x,p_i^{n_i})$ is a single plane passing through $x$ and perpendicular to the $p_i$ direction, and, similarly, $\Span(x',x)=\Pi(x',p_i^{n_i})$.

-\item If $m=p_ip_j$ for some $i\neq j$, then $\Span(x,x')=\Pi(x,p_i^{n_i})\cup \Pi(x,p_j^{n_j})$ is a union of two planes. \end{itemize}
+\item If $m=M/p_ip_j$ for some $i\neq j$, then $\Span(x,x')=\Pi(x,p_i^{n_i})\cup \Pi(x,p_j^{n_j})$ is a union of two planes. \end{itemize}

 The higher-dimensional case has a similar interpretation.
-As should be clear from the above example, the definition is not symmetric with respect to $x,x'$, so that $\Span(x,x')\neq \Span(x',x)$.
+As should be clear from the above examples, the definition is not symmetric with respect to $x,x'$, so that $\Span(x,x')\neq \Span(x',x)$.
 However, we have the following.

 \begin{lemma} Let $x,x'\in \ZZ_M$.
 Then

 \end{lemma}

 \begin{proof} We have $x'\in \Span(x,z)$ if and only if there exist $i\in \{1,\dots,K\}$ and $0\leq \alpha_i<n_i$ such that $p_i^{\alpha_i}\parallel x-z$, $p_i^{\alpha_i} \parallel x'-z$, and $p_i^{\alpha_i+1}\,|\, x-x'$.
 These conditions are clearly symmetric with respect to $x$ and $x'$. \end{proof}